Jeff-Russ/ror-guides/rails-database.md

 >* for getting: `first_page.user`
 >* for setting: `first_page.user = first_user`

 __NOTE__ that the method names rails creates don't exactly match the table names.
-The method names are singularized tables name when there is a singular relationship and the same as the table (already plural) table name when there is a plural relationship.
+The method names are singular-ized tables name when there is a singular relationship and the same as the table (already plural) table name when there is a plural relationship.
 It's the name naming we passed into the association methods in the model's class definitions.

-Since the two objects we instantated in the console were defined BEFORE we changed their class's definitions they do not have these methods!
-The class defintions are loaded into the console when the console is started.
+Since the two objects we instantiated in the console were defined BEFORE we changed their class's definitions they do not have these methods!
+The class definitions are loaded into the console when the console is started.
 Not only do we have to re-instantiate the object, we need to first restart the console:

 	> first_user.page # NO METHOD ERROR
 	> first_page.user # NO METHOD ERROR